gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 }
 ```

-We propose to loosen this requirement for non-isolated designated initializers
+We propose to loosen this requirement for `nonisolated` designated initializers
 and deinitializers, situations where the compiler knows that the value has been
 fully caller and callee transferred into the nonisolated function.
 Since `self`
 in such cases will have been fully transfered by the caller in all cases, we